 How do you study the NEET MDS syllabus?
 Do you cover one subject at a time, or do you master each topic simultaneously?
-As a Dental PG aspirant, it is important that you organize your study plan by focusing on the sections where you are struggling the most.
+As a Dental PG aspirant, you must organize your study plan by focusing on the sections where you are struggling the most.
 You do not need to master everything in the NEET dental PG exam, but you should know which sections to improve upon.
 Hence, pick your battle carefully.

 NEET MDS Clinical questions have recently gained significance in the Dental PG exams.
 You cannot gain a good rank in the NEET PG dental exam until you focus your energy on Dental Clinical MDS questions.
 PULP offers you ten Clinical NEET MDS MCQs from the subject – General Medicine to get high marks in high-yield areas of the exam.

 Q 1.
 A man presents with fever, weight loss and cough.
 Montoux reads an induration of 17×19mm; sputum cytology is negative for AFB.
 Most likely diagnosis is: